securisec/r2wiki/home/tips.md

 - You can use rarun profile paramaters directly using `radare2 -R [arg1=foo] [stdin=bar] [preload=baz] -d binary`
 - To find addresses of all functions, use `s @@f`
 - To search for something in memory, use `/v` in conjuction with `e search.in=dbg.maps`
+- To dump types, like C++, use this [resource](https://radare.gitbooks.io/radare2book/content/analysis/types.html)

 ## Tips from fortunes